JakeWharton/jakewharton.com/_posts/2019-03-26-the-economics-of-generated-code.md

 0007: move-result-object v2
 </pre>

-Despite placing the `getUnknownPairs()` method on the supertype, each generated class produces a reference to that method as if it were defined on each generated type.
+Despite placing the `getUnknownPairs()` method on the `JsonModel` supertype, each generated class produces a reference to that method as if it were defined directly on the generated type.
 Moving the method does not actually reduce the count!

 A medium-sized app might have 100 models for its API layer.
 If each generated class contains four calls to a method defined in the supertype that's 400 method references created for no purpose.